-You can place your cutting directly in soil or dip it in a rooting hormone like willow water first.
-However, lavender does root quite easily so don’t worry if you don’t have any rooting hormone on hand.
+You can place your cutting directly in the soil or dip it in a rooting hormone like willow water first.
+However, lavender does root quite easily, so don’t worry if you don’t have any rooting hormone on hand.

 Poke your finger, a chopstick, or a pencil in the soil two inches deep.
 Place your stem in and pack the surrounding soil so the plant is standing straight up.

 To make a mini-greenhouse for your lavender cutting, carefully place a zip-top bag over the cutting.
 Place your cutting in a warm area that is out of direct sunlight.
-Keep the cutting moist but release any condensation from the bag every couple of days so the leaves don’t get soggy.
+Keep the cutting moist, but release condensation from the bag every few days so the leaves don’t get soggy.